renpy/renpy/sphinx/source/build.rst

 **Windows**

-* Version: Windows Vista or higher.
+* Version: Windows 7 or higher.
-* CPU: 2.0 GHz Core 2 Duo
+* CPU: 2.0 Ghz 64-bit Intel-compatible
 * RAM: 2.0 GB
-* Graphics: OpenGL 2.0 or DirectX 9.0c
+* Graphics: OpenGL 3.0 or DirectX 11

 **macOS**

 * Version: 10.10+
-* CPU: 2.0 GHz Core 2 Duo (64 bit only)
+* CPU: 2.0 Ghz 64-bit Intel-compatible (Apple silicon supported through Rosetta 2)
 * RAM: 2.0 GB
-* Graphics: OpenGL 2.0
+* Graphics: OpenGL 3.0

 **Linux**

 * Version: Ubuntu 16.04+
-* CPU: 2.0 GHz Core 2 Duo
+* CPU: 2.0 Ghz 64-bit Intel-compatible
 * RAM: 2.0 GB
-* Graphics: OpenGL 2.0
+* Graphics: OpenGL 3.0

 The amount of disk space required is entirely determined by the assets in your game, and the amount of CPU and RAM needed may also vary.
+Ren'Py will also run under OpenGL 2 with certain extensions available.

 Build Functions